Learn how to decoupage a simple Happy Easter sign with a fun font. Just use Mod Podge and your favorite paper patterns to make it your own!

 If you’re not a fan of the raw wood look, then before you start just give the block a coat of paint.
 Choose a colour that is complimented by the colours in the paper you are using.

-Happy Easter Sign
+DIY Easter Sign

 You will need: